-w www.thamesvalley.police.uk/fag/ faq-answer.htm?id=Q616
+www.thamesvalley.police.uk

 Newspapers, magazines and websites

 You are reminded that, whether or not a publication is formally registered with the Proctors, the individuals involved in its production and distribution are legally responsible for all the material.
 Anyone intending to set up or take over a publication is strongly advised to consult the Proctors' Office at an early stage.